m2paulc/button-animation-024/README.md

 ```

 ### Now let's start to style our button
-### Because this is an input element *(inline)* we need to manually style and have it as a  block element.
+*Because this is an input element **(inline)** we need to manually style and have it as a  block element.
 Those are the first 3 lines.
-We want to position it so set to *absolute.* set initial width and height for the block. align using top and left attributes. set borders for styling. align to center. set font size and line height for styling. set color and set cursor to pointer for the mouse to recognize as an element that we can interact with.
+We want to position it so set to **absolute.**
+*Set initial width and height for the block. align using top and left attributes. set borders for styling. align to center. set font size and line height for styling. set color and set cursor to pointer for the mouse to recognize as an element that we can interact with.
 Lastly, set transition for the animation.
-Upon hover we will set the background color to something else to indicate interaction.
+Upon hover we will set the background color to something else to indicate interaction.*
 ```
 .button {
 	box-sizing: border-box;